 - Vaping Temperature – Dry herb can be vaporized at varying temperatures and each device will have a different sweet spot.
 However, wax requires a much higher temperature and is really only activated once it reaches that level.
 This is due to the concentrated nature of the material.
 In any case, there is typically less worry about combusting wax and this gives wax pens some flexibility when it comes to their extreme heat.

 - Temperature control – Temperature ranges are another factor that vary widely between devices.
-Dry herb vaporizers have a plethora of different methods used to control it, included preset temperature ranges down to the ability to manage it down to the individual degree.
+Dry herb vaporizers have a plethora of different methods used to control it, included preset temperature ranges down to the ability to manage it down to the individual degree which would be best to talk to someone at a vape shop.
 You will almost never have to worry about temperature with a wax pen.
 Wax requires very specific, very high temperatures and a wax pen typically only has a single button that activates the coils to this level.
 In this respect, wax pens are much simpler.
 Still, there are many wax pens offering decent temperature control as the public becomes knowledgeable and wax becomes more popular and varied.

 - Maintenance – Cleaning wax is always going to be a pain.
 In order to get it out of anything you need to be able to use isopropyl alcohol.
 If you stain a white shirt with it, forget about it.
 Along with the fact that you have to change out the wax coils, this can make a wax pen higher maintenance.
 The only thing you really need to worry about with a dry herb vaporizer is the replacement of the screen used to block particles from entering the air path.